Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 If you see something like the output bellow then go and get yourself a taco, you did it!
 > total images/sec: 87.92

+P.S.
+I (author of the updated version) personally have got only 36.6 images/sec:
+> total images/sec: 36.53

 ***Have fun! :D***